dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 better place all the dune modules within the same directory.

 :::caution DUNE Version incompatibility
-Notice that this procedure assumest that you don't have previous installion of DUNE in your system.
+Notice that this procedure assumest that you don't have previous installation of DUNE in your system.
 If that's the case, uninstall DUNE before continouing, otherwise, version conflicts may be difficult if not impossible to resolve.
 :::